 - Control passengers’ traffic in a zone.

-There’re 18 zones of the Indian Railways and each are embedded with their operations, values and duties.
+There’re 18 zones of the Indian Railways and each is embedded with their operations, values and duties.
 Let’s discover all zones along with their helpline numbers.

 List of 18 Railway Zones of India